imzqqq/chat/shared/desktop/element-web/docs/config.md

 21. `disable_custom_urls`: disallow the user to change the default homeserver when signing up or logging in.
 22. `permalinkPrefix`: Used to change the URL that Chat generates permalinks with.
-   By default, this is "https://to.chat.dingshunyu.top" to generate to.chat.dingshunyu.top (spec) permalinks.
+   By default, this is "https://to.chat.imzqqq.top" to generate to.chat.imzqqq.top (spec) permalinks.
    Set this to your Chat instance URL if you run an unfederated server (eg:
    "https://element.example.org").
 23. `jitsi`: Used to change the default conference options.
 Learn more about the